L-citrulline - the engine for arginine

 This interaction of L-citrulline and arginine in turn ensures that all blood vessels in the body are dilated and better supplied with blood.
 The better blood circulation also has a good effect on the heart and circulatory system and prevents heart disease and stroke.
 In addition, the blood pressure is also lowered, which is a valuable help especially for people with high blood pressure.

 In addition, thanks to this combination, numerous waste products, stress hormones and toxins are simply flushed out with the urine.

 L-Citrulline brings more performance for athletes

 But also those who do a lot of sports and pay attention to their diet should not do without L-citrulline.
-Besides a better absorption of vitamins, minerals and trace elements, this amino acid can also have a good effect on the formation and building of new muscles as well as the muscle pump during training thanks to its high nitrogen content.
+Besides a better absorption of Vitamins, minerals and trace elements, this amino acid can also have a good effect on the formation and building of new muscles, as well as the muscle pump during exercise, thanks to its high nitrogen content.

 Another good thing about L-citrulline is that it can help the body break down ammonia.
 This is a toxin that appears in the blood especially after exercise.
 During exercise, it causes the muscles to become acidic more quickly, which in turn has a negative impact on performance and training success.
 With L-Citrulline, the ammonia is removed from the body and the muscles stay fit longer.
 Therefore, L-citrulline is especially suitable for endurance sports.